Estimation of gravitational production uncertainties: Spectra and abundance of produced particles

 Thus, the corresponding abundance $\Omega$ today can be written as \cite{Cembranos2023}

 Note that we have assumed that the dark matter particles are non-relativistic today to calculate the energy density as the product of their number density and mass.

 The time $\etaf$, at which the adiabatic regime is reached for each combination of parameters limits the earliest reheating time $\eta_{\text{rh}}$ we can consider, since we assume that the dynamics are the same until $\etaf$.
 However, even if reheating ends before adiabaticity is reached, one can argue that the number density of particles produced after reheating is negligible, since spacetime expansion becomes even more adiabatic.
-Therefore, in practice, we only require $\eta_{\text{avg}} \leq \eta_{\text{rh}}$, which sets the highest reheating temperature allowed to $T_{\text{rh}} \sim 10^{13} \, \text{GeV}$.
+Therefore, in practice, we only require $\eta_{\text{}} \leq \eta_{\text{rh}}$, which sets the highest reheating temperature allowed to $T_{\text{rh}} \sim 10^{13} \, \text{GeV}$.

-In figure \ref{fig:AbundancesXiVSm} we show the abundances in the present day corresponding to the quadratic (left) and Starobinsky (right) models, as function of the dark matter mass $m$ and its coupling to the geometry $\xi$, for a reheating temperature of $T_{\text{rh}}=10^{13} \, \text{GeV}$.
+In Figure \ref{fig:AbundancesXiVSm} we show the abundances in the present day corresponding to the quadratic (left) and Starobinsky (right) models, as function of the dark matter mass $m$ and its coupling to the geometry $\xi$, for a reheating temperature of $T_{\text{rh}}=10^{13} \, \text{GeV}$.
+Note that we consider abundances larger than the observed amount of dark matter, as other non-standard cosmological evolutions could further dilute the number density of produced particles.
+Then, the observed amount of dark matter could be recovered in this region of parameter space.
 Crucially, the resulting abundance is very similar except in the $m \gtrsim m_{\phi}, \bar{m}_{\phi}$ region, when mass of the spectator field is of the order of the inflaton mass.
 This is expected, as the typical scale of inflation is directly related to this quantity.
 When the mass of the dark matter candidate becomes of the order of the inflaton mass, production becomes inefficient.
 Since Starobinsky's inflaton mass is larger, this behavior is expected at higher masses than in the quadratic case.

 Note that today's abundance is sensitive to the value of the reheating temperature, since the dilution of the density of dark matter particles is different before and after reheating ends.
 As Figures \ref{fig:AbundancesTVSm} and \ref{fig:AbundancesTVSxi} show, the abundance increases with increasing temperature, i.e., the number density of produced particles dilutes faster during reheating (when the scale factor behaves as $a(t) \sim t^{2/3}$).
 For fixed $\xi$, we observe that the abundance increases with mass until $m \sim m_{\phi}, \bar{m}_{\phi}$.
 After this, increasing the mass of the spectator field results in a lower abundance.
 In fact, $m$ becomes larger than the characteristic scale of the inflation, $H_0 \simeq 10^{13} \, \text{GeV}$, and parametric resonance becomes inefficient.
 On the other hand, increasing the coupling $\xi$ to the geometry leads, in general, to more production---except for $m \gtrsim m_{\phi}$, as can be seen in Figure \ref{fig:AbundancesTVSxi}.